Translated using DeepL

 3. Algorithmic game theory: games in normal form; pure and mixed strategies; dominated strategies; iterated elimination of sharply dominated strategies.
 Nash equilibrium; support enumeration; von Neumann theorem (minimax).
 Extensive form games; subgame-perfect equilibrium; backward induction.
 Repeated games; grim trigger; folk theorems.
 Combinatorial auctions; Bayesian games; Bayesian Nash equilibrium.
 (IA168)

-5. Graph Algorithms (required for study according to the 2023/2024 or later control template): the minimum skeleton problem (hungry algorithms, Fredman-Tarjan, Karger-Klein-Tarjan).
+5. Graph Algorithms (required for study according to the 2023/2024 or newer control template): the minimum skeleton problem (hungry algorithms, Fredman-Tarjan, Karger-Klein-Tarjan).
 Flows in networks (Ford-Fulkerson, Edmonds-Karp, Dinitz, reducing problems to flows); matching in bipartite graphs.
 Edmonds' algorithm for maximum matching.
 Treewidth.
 Graph isomorphism problem (heuristics, tree isomorphism).
 (MA015)

 Specialization - Formal analysis of computer systems